How Rihanna did to turn her company into a millionaire business

 Other investors in Rihanna’s lingerie company included L Catterton (a private equity firm backed by LVMH’s Bernard Arnault), Avenir, Sunley House Capital, Advent International, and Marcy Venture Partners (the venture capital firm co-founded by Jay-Z ).
 In addition, the company also received new investment from LionTree, Abu Dhabi Growth Fund (ADG) and Multiply Group

 Rihanna became a billionaire last year when Forbes estimated his net worth at $1.7 billion., with most of her wealth rooted in her cosmetics company, Fenty Beauty, which is worth $1.4 billion.
-The remaining $270 million comes from the lingerie brand, as well as from his music and acting career.
+The remaining $270 million comes from the lingerie brand, as well as her music and acting career.

 Last February, Savage X Fenty raised $115 million in Series B. Rihanna, at the time, had a 30% stake in the Savage brand.
 Savage X Fenty, Neuberger Berman, L Catterton and Marcy Venture Partners did not respond to requests for valuations of the company.